 In this presentation, I read a chapter of one of my books aloud and answer student questions.

 As always, if you’re reading one of my books to your class, I’ll read the next chapter or let your class pick its favorite.

 Audience: third to eighth grade, classroom, small group, or small assembly

 My library talk is all about castles!
 Mighty fortresses of stone, that is, with murder holes, portcullises, plenty of arrow loops…and more.
 In this talk, I share where my love of all thing tough and stone began (my childhood roaming the cliffs of Mount Desert Island), and then launch into castle defense.
 I share pictures and encourage the audience to imagine themselves both as castle defenders, but also invaders.
 This talk is full of fun facts about moats, stuff that gets caught in armor, and what to think about as you design your own castle.
 This presentation includes a read-aloud.

 Book signings have always been part of each in-person visit.
-With virtual visits, I’m happy to send personalized bookplates to a bookseller local to you or work out a plan with a bookseller local to me to personalize books and then have them ship to you.
+With virtual visits, I’m happy to send personalized bookplates to a bookseller local to you or work out a plan with Print: A Bookstore to have personalized signed books shipped to you.
 Let’s chat if you’d like to explore this option!